Jamie3213/tolstoy-text-analysis/Readme.md

 #### Loading libraries

 We'll start by loading the relevant libraries and importing the data.
-We'll be using tidyverse for dplyr, ggplot2 and stringr, tidytext as the basis for our text mining, magrittr for its pipes (mainly `%<>%`, since `%>%` is already loaded with tidyverse), gutenbergr for our book and syuzhet for low pass filtering.
+We'll be using tidyverse for dplyr, ggplot2, tidyr and stringr, tidytext as the basis for our text mining, magrittr for its pipes (mainly `%<>%`, since `%>%` is already loaded with tidyverse), gutenbergr for our book, syuzhet for low pass filtering and ggraph to look at the connections between words.
 Note that whilst we won't load the library, we'll need to also make sure that the cowplot package is installed, as we'll be making use of the `cowplot::plot_grid()` function later on.

 ``` r
 library(tidyverse)